Michel Bauwens: Biography

-In the first semester of 2014 Bauwens was research director with the FLOK Society (Free Libre Open Knowledge) at the National Institute of Advanced Studies of Ecuador (IAEN).
+In 2014, Bauwens was the research director with the FLOK Society (Free Libre Open Knowledge) at the National Institute of Advanced Studies of Ecuador (IAEN).
 The FLOK Society developed a first of its kind Commons Transition Plan for the Ecuadorian government.
-Over fifteen policy papers the plan outlines policy proposals for transitioning Ecuador to what is described as a social knowledge economy based on the creation and support of open knowledge commons.
+Over fifteen policy papers, the plan outlines policy proposals for transitioning Ecuador to what is described as a social knowledge economy based on the creation and support of open knowledge commons.
 One version of the plan is available online.

-In the spring of 2017, Bauwens advised the city of Ghent, a city in northern Belgium (the Flanders), with a similar Commons Transition Plan.
-Over 500 commons initiatives were mapped, 80 founders and leaders of such communities were interviewed, 9 thematic workshops were held to coalesce their proposals in a integrated plan.
+In the spring of 2017, Bauwens advised the city of Ghent, in northern Belgium (Flanders), on a similar Commons Transition Plan.
+Over 500 commons initiatives were mapped, 80 founders and leaders of such communities were interviewed, and 9 thematic workshops were held to coalesce their proposals in an integrated plan.

-Bauwens developed "Ron Paul Maoism", a theory that asserts that propertarian libertarians are carrying out Karl Marx’s program of societal transformation.
+Bauwens developed "Ron Paul Maoism", a theory that builds upon the ideas of Infrared-affiliated Frogtwitter user Logo Daedalus and asserts that propertarian libertarians are carrying out Karl Marx's program of societal transformation.

 He currently lives in Chiang Mai, Thailand.